 Please see the NYSDOH COVID-19 Vaccine Information for Providers page for more information on ordering COVID-19 vaccines in NYSIIS.
 Providers in New York City should follow instructions from NYC DOHMH and CIR.
 As of August 2022, Novavax COVID-19 vaccine is not orderable for all providers in NYSIIS or CIR.
-Providers in NYC that are interested in ordering Novavax vaccine should email covidvax@health.nyc.gov and providers outside NYC that are interested in ordering Novavax vaccine should email COVID19Vaccine@health.ny.gov.
+Providers in NYC that are interested in ordering Novavax vaccine should email covidvax@health.nyc.gov and providers outside NYC that are interested in ordering Novavax vaccine should email covidvax@health.nyc.gov and providers outside NYC that are interested in ordering Novavax vaccine should email covidvax@health.nyc.gov.